What is the Student Technology Assistant (STA) Program?

 - 3-D Modeling - Rhino, Sketchup

-- Create on-demand lectures, tutorials, and simulations using Captivate
+- Create on-demand lectures, tutorials, and simulations using Captivate or other screen capture technology

 - MySQL database creation